kevinpapst/mac-os-setup/README.md

 ## What is included?

-Its a backup and "out-of-the-box setup" for my complete Mac working environment ... well not everything, but everything that is possible to be setup in an automated way ;-)
+Its a backup and "out-of-the-box setup" for my complete Mac working environment ... well not everything, but everything that is possible to be setup in an automated way.

+That repo was mainly written to support myself, but I hope that you can use it as an inspiration for own environment.
+You can not only improve your workflow, but it also allows you to move to a new Mac in a matter of minutes.

 Main files and folder:

 - `bin/` - helper scripts and binaries
 - `dotfiles/` - every file in here will be copied to your HOME (~) directory
-- `installer/` - each file is a simple software installer, checking upfront if the installation is neccessary
+- `installer/` - some basic software installer, that can't be fetched by Homebrew
 - `settings/` - installer scripts for settings
 - `Brewfile` - all the brew repos that will be watched and the software to be installed